 - Note that some characters with wide AoE SS3s can also be considered as Combo Generators because they can use enemy mobs instead to create high combos, like Eugeo [Born Genius].

-- SS3s with average or low hits/sec ( Hit ).
+- SS3s with average or low hits/sec.
 Still strong characters especially against their counter elements, but best played with combo generators to deal stronger nukes at higher combo counts.

 - NOTE: Do not use Parry+Switch from or to units that doesn't have a passive or active Combo Window skill, it will break your combos.
-Just switch and use SS1 first to continue combos, or switch before the next stage.
 Fore more info, refer here: How to Maintain and Avoid Breaking Combos

 What are the Differences Between a Comboer and Support Nuker?